Deadliest first quarter for central Med migrants since 2017: UN

 "The persisting humanitarian crisis in the central Mediterranean is intolerable," said IOM chief Antonio Vitorino.

-"With more than 20,000 deaths recorded on this route since 2014, I fear that these deaths have been normalised," he added.
+"With more than 20,000 deaths recorded on this route since 2014, I fear that these deaths have been normalised.
+States must respond," he added.

-"States must respond.
-Delays and gaps in state-led SAR are costing human lives."

-"The complete absence of response to a seventh case claimed the lives of at least 73 migrants," it said in a statement, adding that non-governmental organisations' search and rescue efforts have markedly diminished in recent months.
+"The complete absence of response to a seventh case claimed the lives of at least 73 migrants," it said in a statement, adding that non-governmental organisations' SAR efforts have markedly diminished in recent months.

-"Over the Easter weekend, 3,000 migrants reached Italy, bringing the total number of arrivals so far this year to 31,192 people," the IOM said.

-The UN agency's Missing Migrants Project is also investigating several reports of cases in which boats were reported missing, where there are no records of survivors, no remains and no SAR operations.
+The UN agency's Missing Migrants Project is also investigating several cases in which boats were reported missing, where there are no records of survivors, no remains and no SAR operations.

 The fates of more than 300 people aboard those vessels remain unclear, the organisation said.